Former Italy and Juventus defender Giorgio Chiellini has announced his retirement.

-Each of these nations have won four FIFA World Cup titles, putting them joint-second to Brazil in the worldwide standings.
+Italy have won four FIFA World Cup titles, putting them joint-second with Germany and behind five-time winners Brazil in the worldwide standings.

 Italy are known for a football philosophy which revolves around a rock-solid defence.
-This solidity was key to their 2006 FIFA World Cup victory, their most recent major tournament triumph.
+This solidity was key to their 2006 FIFA World Cup victory and the European Championship win in 2020 - their most recent major tournament triumph.

-Governed by the Federazione Italiana Giuoco Calcio (FIGC), Italy have been one of the most consistently successful teams in world soccer history.
+Governed by the Federazione Italiana Giuoco Calcio (FIGC), Italy have been one of the most consistently successful teams in world football history.

 Early history of the Azzurri